What is FGE?

 How much does it cost to have an FGE chapter?

 State affiliation is available through PAGE and is “chapter-based,” meaning each chapter pays only $30 per year.
 Among other benefits, state affiliation makes your chapter eligible for discounted registration prices at state events.
-To affiliate your chapter, click “Chapter Affiliation” from the drop-down menu at the top of this page.
+To affiliate your chapter, click “Chapter Affiliation” in the menu at the left of this page.

 How will I know what to do with a new FGE chapter?

 The FGE Starter Guide is filled with suggestions and step-by-step guidance to developing a yearly action plan.
 Additional suggestions are offered on this FGE website.
-Explore the options in the drop-down menu at the top of this page.
+Explore the options on the left of this page.

 Okay, I’m ready to get started.
 What do I do first?